 Dog Bites Can be Extremely Dangerous and Costly

 A dog bite or dog attack can be a serious accident that requires costly medical care to remedy.
 In 2012, nearly 30,000 people were forced to have reconstructive surgery as a result of being bit by a dog.
 A dog bite can become infected, and dogs are known to carry serious diseases such as rabies.

 Only a doctor can tell you how to properly treat your wounds.
 Depending on the severity of your injuries, you may need to go to a hospital or emergency room.

-Preventing Dog Bites
+Preventing Dog Bites in Colorado

 There is no foolproof way to prevent a dog bite from occurring.
 However, there are steps you can take to reduce your chances of being bitten or attacked by a dog.

 Even if you are familiar with an animal, you should allow him or her to see and sniff you before making contact.
 You should never approach an unfamiliar animal unless it is absolutely necessary to do so.

 If you are worried that a dog may bite or attack you, do not run away.
 You should remain as still as possible until the animal loses interest in you.

 If a dog is yawning, licking, or has a stiff tail, he or she may be upset or anxious.
 If you see any of these signs in a dog, do not approach or touch him or her.
 Other signs of agitation in a dog include rolled-back eyes, pacing, raised fur, and a rigid body posture.

-Contact Our Colorado Dog Bite Attorneys
+Contact Our Colorado Springs Dog Bite Attorneys